A Game-Changer for Difficult Holiday Dinner Conversations

 Eventually, the Dean of Student Life apologized and Harvard’s president issued a statement criticizing Harvard officials “directing people—students, staff, faculty—what to say or what to think.”
 But how did things go so wrong?

 The placemats revealed what was already widely known: There is an orthodox viewpoint at Harvard (and at other elite, liberal arts colleges)—a “right” way to think and speak about certain issues.
-It also uncovered, however, shallow and distorted interpretations of what and how people think when they disagree with campus orthodoxy.
+It also uncovered the shallow and distorted interpretations of what and how people think when they disagree with campus orthodoxy.
 Worse still, it exposed an utter lack of interest in, and even a disdain for being even mildly curious about divergent ideas, opinions, and ways of thinking.

 This way of framing political disagreement is, regardless of political affiliation, far too common.
 If you take for granted that the goal of any political conversation with people who disagree is to change the other person’s mind, then of course you will want a script for how to respond to the unquestionably wrong arguments coming from the the other side—especially if you assume that yours is the only way decent people can think.
 In that game, you win if you change the other person’s mind, and you lose if you don’t; or maybe as long as the other person doesn’t change your mind, it’s a draw.
 Whichever way that goes, it doesn’t sound like fun for the holidays.

 But there is a different possibility for political conversations at holiday gatherings, and even though it isn’t about debate, learning how to do it well makes people better debaters.
 It requires entirely changing the goal of the conversation and the rules of the game.